<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 International Language Programs

-To visit Auschwitz, your group of volunteers can book a tour or just visit as a group on your own.
+To visit Auschwitz, you can book a tour or just visit on your own.
 Either way, you'll need to reserve your Auschwitz entry cards online beforehand because although admission is free, they only allow a limited number of visitors at the same time.

-"Our tour guide was a grandson of a woman who not only lived in the camp but also survived.
-He was incredibly well-informed on the history there, the significance of everything we saw, and gave us personal stories from his grandmother.
+"Our tour guide was the grandson of a woman who not only lived in the camp but also survived.
+He was incredibly well-informed on the history there and the significance of everything we saw and gave us personal stories from his grandmother.
 It was absolutely incredible and his conclusion at the end was so moving.
 I'll never forget that day and what I learned."

 Spend a little extra money and receive an early morning private tour before the general tours start at 10 am.
 One group of volunteers spent about $110 for a private tour and found the price well worth the experience.
 You can book a private tour the same way you would a general tour, marketed all around the city of Krakow or possibly through your hostel.